-Part of the former State Hospital complex acquired in 1972, this renovated building is used by Publications and Printing Services and the Office of University Communications on the first level, Video Services on the second level and eCampus on the third level.
+Part of the former State Hospital complex acquired in 1972, this renovated building is used by Publications and Creative Services on the first level, Video Services on the second level and eCampus on the third level.

 Copeland Hall

 Built and used as the campus gymnasium from 1918 to 1961, this building was used for offices and classes until 1995 when a classroom addition was built.
 The original building was renovated in 1996 and now houses offices for the Dean of Natural and Social Sciences and the Departments of Sociology, Geography and Earth Science; History; and Psychology.